HouseTrip/housetrip.github.com/_posts/2014-01-10-deal-with-pull-requests-faster-and-easier-with-trailer.md

 author: Paul Tsochantaris
 author_role: Developer
 author_url: http://github.com/ptsochantaris
-summary: At HouseTrip we have an extensive code review process; nothing reaches production without having been eyeballed and discussed previously.
-Each feature or change has its own branch and merged when ready for deployment.
-We decided to make Trailer, a simple menu bar app that provides the one feature we felt was lacking from this workflow.
+summary: Introducing <a href="http://dev.housetrip.com/trailer/" target="_blank">Trailer</a> from HouseTrip, a simple menu bar app that helps you manage your GitHub pull requests.
+It's one feature we felt was lacking from our workflow!
 ---

+Introducing <a href="http://dev.housetrip.com/trailer/" target="_blank">Trailer</a> from HouseTrip, a simple menu bar app that helps you manage your GitHub pull requests.
+It's one feature we felt was lacking from our workflow!

 ### 1cm of menubar is a lot to ask